Going with the grain: Changing land uses to fit a changing landscape

 How do we respond to the environmental challenges of climate change, biodiversity loss and water quality while looking after the economic, social and cultural life of our regions?

-This is the pressing question addressed in the Commissioner’s new report, Going with the grain: Changing land uses to fit a changing landscape which sets out the multiple environmental problems facing rural New Zealand and makes suggestions on how to approach the land use change needed to prevent further degradation.
+This is the pressing question addressed in the Commissioner’s new report, Going with the grain: Changing land uses to fit a changing landscape.
+It sets out the multiple environmental problems facing rural New Zealand and makes suggestions on how to approach the land use change needed to prevent further degradation.

 The Commissioner draws on six years of research to present practical suggestions on how to manage land use change.
 His key recommendations are: